 She has worked with U.S. Department of Health and Human Services, U.S. Department of Education, U.S. Center for Mental Health Services, U.S. Department of Justice, National Institute of Mental Health, Agency for Healthcare Policy and Research, Health Resources and Services Administration, Kansas Department of Health and Environment, North Carolina Department of Health and Human Services, North Carolina Institute of Medicine, Kansas Health Foundation, Robert Wood Johnson Foundation, Kansas Health Institute, University of North Carolina at Chapel Hill, Duke University and University of Kansas.

-Robert H. Merth is currently a Master's Candidate at Emporia State University pursuing a M.S.
-Degree in Industrial/Organizational Psychology, and holds a B.S. in Psychology.
+Robert H. Merth earned his Master's of Science Degree at Emporia State University in Industrial/Organizational Psychology, and holds a B.S. in Psychology.
 Robert has conducted a variety of independent research projects with his professors and colleagues during his academic career, and has been an involved member in Midwest Evaluation's client evaluation processes.
 Robert has experience in quantitative and qualitative research methods/design, data collection/analysis, research/report writing, and client relationship building and maintenance.
 Additionally, during his time serving on various academic councils, financial committees and other leadership positions, Robert gathered collaborative communication skills, group goal-setting skills, values-based program implementation strategies, and analytic discussion skills.

 Jared Ohm is currently a Masters Candidate at Emporia State University pursuing a M.S.
 Degree in Clinical Psychology, and holds a B.S. in Biology with minors in Psychology and Biochemistry from Northwest Missouri State University.
 Jared has previous experience conducting research projects in multiculturalism and other independent research projects during his undergraduate career.
 Jared oversees data collection and survey tracking for multiple projects in addition to report writing and data analysis.